 - 1 tbsp vegetable or canola oil

-- 1 medium fresh hot cherry pepper (what I used), seeds and stem removed; diced
+- 1 small jalapeño pepper or a medium fresh hot cherry pepper (what I used), seeds and stem removed; diced

 - 6 oz white or yellow American cheese, shredded or broken into small pieces